 Construction/maintenance is a market category that includes the design of the work and/or its execution in accordance with the previously specified requirements.

-Construction/maintenance procurement and monitoring procedures usually includes visiting the place where the works should be performed with potential contractors, allowing them to better understand what is needed and the requirements in order to make a more accurate offer.
-As the works usually takes time to be finalised, an execution timeline must to be included in the plans as well as moments where inspection visits have to be performed.
+It usually implies visiting the place where the works should be performed with potential contractors, allowing them to better understand what is needed and the requirements in order to make a more accurate offer.
+As the works usually takes some time to be finalized, an execution timeline must to be included in the plans as well as moments where inspection visits have to be performed.

 Common examples are; a building rehabilitation (in full or part), any kind of construction, road sections, etc.

-The services market category includes the intellectual and non-intellectual services that do not fit in goods and works markets definitions.
-Evaluations, technical assistance, or any other activity not involving the transfer of a tangible product are considered as a service.
+Services is a market category that includes the intellectual and non-intellectual services that do not fit in goods and works markets definitions.
+Evaluations, technical assistance, or any other activity not implying the transfer of a tangible product are considered as a service.

 Under this market its possible to hire the services of dispatchers, lawyers, consultants, translation services, transport, etc.

-The complexity of the property market means it is difficult to measure two or more premises exactly by the same criteria.
-While there are some similar comparable aspects such as the location, the structure, the internal distribution, security considerations, makes the selection process more complex.
-Logistics personnel associated with procurement must evaluate the local market (actively) and choose the more economical option that fits the initial requisites as much as possible.
+However, what really makes this market category different is the difficulty to measure two or more premises exactly by the same criteria.
+While there are some similar comparable, aspects such as the location, the structure, the internal distribution, security considerations, makes the selection process more complex.
+The logistician has to evaluate the local market (actively) and choose the more economical option that could fit as much initial requisites as possible.

-A strategy has to be flexible and ready to be revised with changing conditions, changing requirements, or changes in the context surround the organisation.
-Each intervention must to have a separate procurement plan that reflects the minimum information on the anticipated needs, allowing:
+A strategy has to be flexible and ready to be revised each time a new condition arises, either in the requirements or in the context surround the organisation.
+For this reason, each intervention must to have a procurement plan, as the tool that reflects the minimum information on the anticipated needs, allowing:

-Procurement plans are the basis of any procurement process - they must be prepared before the start of any action, program or project, and must be based on analysis of budget, beneficiary numbers and activities.
-The exercise is a common effort among all the participants, including project and programme staff, logistics personnel involved in procurement, and finance staff who control budgets.
-The plan should formalise the following details:
+Procurement plans are the base and precondition to launch any procurement process.
+They must be prepared before the start of any action, program or project, and must be based on analysis of budget, beneficiary numbers and activities.
+The exercise is a common effort among all the participants, including the who identify the needs, who will procure and that will control the budget to concretize the details of:

-It is possible that aid organisations cannot not foresee all needs throughout the project duration, and that any given plan may undergo major or minor modifications due the changing conditions.
-There are usually recurring requirements that can be anticipated, however, and there are some reasonable estimates that can be based on past experiences from where planners can extract information to assure that the activities could be done in a timely manner.
+It is possible that aid organisations cannot not foresee all needs throughout the project duration, and that any given plan may undergo slight or deep modifications due the volatile situations on the ground.
+However, there are always recurring requirements that can be anticipated, or at least reasonable estimates based in past experiences from where we can extract information to assure that the activities could be done in a timely manner.

 The following documents can have different names in each organisation.